 We can refer back to #1 to see how much land the government controls, often under the auspices of improving soil and protecting wastelands.

 Then there are plenty of government contractors which are basically the same thing as a government-owned company.
 If 100% of their revenue comes from the government, they are not a private company.
 This is especially prominent in the defense industry, which is where the term military-industrial-complex comes from.
-And then think about the roads the government contracts out to build.

 Yes, the Communist Manifesto proposes enslaving all those unwilling to work.